haxpor/blog/_posts/2018-12-14-thank-you-for-a-ride-archived-potatso.md

 ![donation 4](/assets/images/potatso/donation4.png)

-and a few praises I got personally got
+and a couple of praises from few more others I personally got

 ![praise 1](/assets/images/potatso/praise1.png)